satoshinakamoto007/wallets/docs/part3_deeperintoCLVM.md

 It is worth keeping this in mind whenever you write an `(i A B C)`.

+If you're wondering how this works (and how the standard transaction from [part 2](./part2_transactions.md) worked), then allow me to introduce Eval.

 ## Introduction to Eval

-In Part 1 we mentioned that a program is usually a list where the first element is an operator, and every subsequent element is a valid program.
+In [Part 1](part1_basics.md) we mentioned that a program is usually a list where the first element is an operator, and every subsequent element is a valid program.
 However a Program can also have a program as the first element.
 This will cause that program to be evaluated as a new puzzle.
 The solution is then every element after the first in this list.